bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 ## Set up a React Native project on bitrise.io

 1. Log into [bitrise.io](https://www.bitrise.io).
 2. Click `Add a new app`.

-3. Select the privacy setting of your app: `private` or [`public`](https://devcenter.bitrise.io/getting-started/adding-a-new-app/public-apps).
+3. Select the privacy setting of your app: `private` or `public`.

-4. [Connect the repository of your app](/adding-a-new-app/connecting-a-repository/) either from your connected source provider (Github, Gitlab or Bitbucket) or add it manually by selecting the `Other/Manual` option and pasting the HTTPS git clone URL in the `Git repository (clone) URL` field.
+4. Select the Git hosting service that hosts your repository, then find and select your own repository that hosts the project.
+Read more about [connecting your repository](https://devcenter.bitrise.io/getting-started/adding-a-new-app/connecting-a-repository/).

-5. [Set up the repository access](https://devcenter.bitrise.io/getting-started/index#setup-repository-access).
-If your app is a public one, this step will be skipped since no authentication is required.
+5. When prompted to set up repository access, click `No, auto-add SSH key`.
+Read more about [SSH keys](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-ssh-keys/).

-6. At `Choose branch`, select a branch that our Bitrise scanner can scan.
+6. Type the name of the branch that includes your project’s configuration - master, for example, - then click `Next`.
 7. At `Validating repository`, Bitrise runs an automatic repository scanner to set up the best configuration for your project, which includes stack selection and workflow setup.
 In the case of a React Native project, you should see `React Native` as the selected **project type**.
 If the scanner fails and the project type is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).

 These settings can be later modified at the `Settings` page of your app, except for the stack, which you can alter at the `Stack` tab of your Workflow Editor.

-9. At `Webhook setup`, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.
+1. At `Webhook setup`, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.

 You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io).
 Let's continue!